ElizaBuff/Excel--kickstarter-anaylsis/README.md

 ---
 ## Results
 ### My Reccomendation
-According to the data, Louise play's with a funding goal of $10,000 should be launched in May, June, or July and avoid a launch in October or December.
-Her currently funding goal has a 54% successful rate.
+According to the data, Louise's play with a funding goal of $10,000 should be launched in May, June, or July and avoid a launch in October or December.
+Her current funding goal has a 54% chance of succeeding.
 If she could cut costs in half, her success rate would increase to approximately 70%.

 ### Limitations
 Many of the limitations of this dataset come from the donation collection.
 For example, the method of how donations are collected is unclear.
-Is the crowdfunding solely from an online plateform like GoFundMe or were there other collections methods?
+Is the crowdfunding solely from an online platform like GoFundMe or were there other collection methods?
 If there were other collection methods, then which one was most successful?
-Are successful campaigns funded primarily by online methods, in person methods, or a mix of the two methods?
-Why are campaigns with zero backers be included in this dateset?
+Are successful campaigns funded primarily by online methods, in-person methods, or a mix of the two?
+Why are campaigns with zero backers included in this dateset?

 ### Digging Deeper
 Louise's biggest concern is likely her funding goal.
 Would it be possible to reduce her funding goal to increase her chances of success?
 The data suggests- yes!
-Although cutting her budget from 10,000 to 5,000 could increase the likehood of her successful form 50% to 70%, that is a substancial cut which could negatively impact the quality of the her play.
+Although cutting her budget from 10,000 to 5,000 could increase the likehood of her success from 50% to 70%, that is a substantial cut which could negatively impact the quality of her play.
 What would her chances of success be if her goal was 9,000 or 8,000?
-I would want to narrow the Octcomes vs Goals graph to funding goals of 0 to 11,000 and break down the percentage of success by increments of 500.
-This would help me make bettter suggestion than cutting her goal from 10,000 to 5,000.
+I would want to narrow the Outcomes vs Goals graph to funding goals of 0 to 11,000 and break down the percentage of success by increments of 500.
+This would help me make better suggestions than cutting her goal from 10,000 to 5,000.

 Another factor I am interested in is the amount of an average donation.
 Once Louise sets a funding goal, it would be helpful to know how much she should ask backers for.
 Should she put her time and energy into finding many backers to make smaller donation or a few backers into making larger donations?
-A line graph comparing successful/failed campagins by numnber of backers and average donation could help Louise maker better decisions about who she will ask to fund her play.
+A line graph comparing successful/failed campagins by number of backers and average donation could help Louise make better decisions about who she will ask to fund her play.